 Cream cheese provides high-quality protein that is rich in all essential amino acids needed to growth and development and help stay healthy.
 100g Cream contains 6-10 g of protein.

 It is a very good source of fat soluble vitamins, especially vitamin A. 100g of aged Cream contains 1,111 IU (37% of RDI) of this vitamin.

 Further, it is a very good source of minerals, especially calcium (10% of RDI), phosphorus (15% of RDI), zinc (4% of RDI) and magnesium.

 |Principle||Nutrient Value||Percentage of RDA|

 Fresh cream cheese variants; full fat, reduced fat, lite, other foods added, etc can be readily available year-round in grocery stores and dairy parlors.

 Being a gentle dairy product cream cheese is highly perishable.
-If you prepare it in home, make small batches frequently and store well in the fridge for up to a week.
+If you prepare it at home, make small batches frequently and store it well in the fridge for up to a week.

-Cream cheese prepared fresh and should be eaten quickly.
-Cream cheese is very convenient and versatile dairy item that chefs love to work with in many mouth-watering dessert and savory recipes.
+Cream cheese is prepared fresh and should be eaten quickly.
+Cream cheese is a very convenient and versatile dairy item that chefs love to work within many mouth-watering dessert and savory recipes.
 It complements well with fruits and vegetables.

-In cooking, cream cheese can found useful in savory dishes like chicken/vegetable stuffing, dips, sauces and soups.
-However, it chiefly used as topping spread in many desserts like cakes, donuts, bagel, or cream filled/stuffed in breads, croquettes, muffins, cookies, etc.
+In cooking, cream cheese can found useful in savory dishes like chicken/vegetable stuffing, dips, sauces, and soups.
+However, it chiefly used as topping spread in many desserts like cakes, donuts, bagels, or cream-filled/stuffed in bread, croquettes, muffins, cookies, etc.

 |Blackberries cheesecake.
 Courtesy: Marco Verch|